 ¼ cup Cabot Sour Cream or Cabot Plain Greek Yogurt

-8 ounces Cabot Sharp Cheddar or Extra Sharp Cheddar, shredded (about 2 Cups)
+8 ounces Cabot Sharp Cheddar, Extra Sharp Cheddar, shredded (about 2 Cups), or Mac & Cheese Shredded Cheddar Cheese

 COOK elbow macaroni according to package instructions.
 Be sure to add ¼ teaspoon salt to the water used to boil the noodles.
 Drain, but do not rinse, and set aside.